dbc/gxref/README.md

   non-overlapping.
 While somewhat over-restrictive, this is a robust sanity check.
 - gxref expects to find component instances that serve as off-page connectors.
-If a component has both a 'netname' attribute and an 'xref' attribute, gxref will assume it is an off-page connector.
+If a component has both a 'net' attribute and an 'xref' attribute, gxref will assume it is an off-page connector.
 There are no other requirements for the component.